shrehalko/Election_Analysis/README.md

 ## <a name="Summary"></a>Election Audit Summary
 There is a statement to the election commission that explores how this script can be used for any election, with two examples for modifying the script.
 (4 pt)

-There are vrious advantages of using **python** over excel.
-Few of them are listed below:
+There are various advantages of using **Python** over **Excel**.
+That was the main reason for choosing Python for this project.
+Few of the advantages are listed below:
 * Automation of code
 * Reusability of code
 * Faster execution